Jai Taurima

 Jai Desmond Taurima (born 26 June 1972 in Southport, Queensland) is an Australian retired athlete who competed in the long jump.

 Despite smoking a packet of cigarettes a day, he won a surprising silver medal at the 2000 Olympics with a personal best jump of 8.49 metres.
-This was the Oceanic record.
+This was the Oceanic record at the time.

-Son of Elaine (deceased) and Floyd Taurima, siblings Corrie, and Australian track and field coach Stacey Taurima.
+He is the son of Elaine (†) and Floyd Taurima, and a sibling of Corrie and Australian track and field coach Stacey Taurima.
 His partner is Jennifer Smith.
-He is also known as 'Jumping Jai' or 'Jumping Jai Taurima'.
+He is also known as Jumping Jai or Jumping Jai Taurima.

 In addition, Taurima won a silver medal at the 1998 Commonwealth Games.

 Since retiring from athletics, Taurima has joined the Australian Federal Police.

 Of New Zealand Māori descent, Taurima affiliates to the Ngāti Kahungunu iwi.

 In 2014, his daughter, Indie Rose, died from leukemia at the age of two years old.